petersatsuse/azure-compute-docs/articles/virtual-machines/vm-applications-how-to.md

 ---
-title: Create and deploy VM application packages
+title: Create and deploy VM Application packages
 description: Learn how to create and deploy Virtual Machine (VM) Applications using an Azure Compute Gallery.
 author: gabstamsft
 ms.service: azure-virtual-machines